Arrenberg-Lab/preprocessing_arrenberg_practical_2022/README.md

 4. Open the Anaconda Navigator and change the environment to <code>ca_prepro_arrenberg</code>
 5. Install and launch Jupyer Notebook (using the Anaconda Navigator) and open the analysis scripts

-Usefull Links:

-MView for viewing .MDF files
+Usefull Links (MView for viewing .MDF files and HDFView for viewing .hdf5 files):

 * https://www.sutter.com/SOFTWARE/microscope_frame.html

-HDFView for viewing .hdf5 files
 * https://www.hdfgroup.org/downloads/hdfview/